cfpb/sbl-project/features/features.md

 ## Complete user profile (first-time user)

+## Complete your user profile (first time user)
+- The user will arrive at this page on their first visit after creating their Login.gov account and/or logging in with Login.gov
+- Once the user has a user profile and is authenticated they will not see this page again.
+- For an authenticated user any changes to their user profile will be handled on the "Request changes to your user profile" page.

+On this form:
+- The user will be asked to enter their First name and Last name
+- Their email address will auto-populate based on the email address they used to sign in with Login.gov.
+- They will be able to associate with one or more financial institutions either by selecting from a pre-populated list of financial institutions/LEIs that match their email domain or by manually searching and selecting from the full database.
+- Only the selections from the pre-populated list of financial institutions/LEIs that match their email domain will allow a user immediate access to the system.
+- Selections using the search and select go to SBL Help for review.

 ### User stories
 - [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
 - [x] As a filer, I would like to be able to associate myself with one or more financial institutions, so that I can file on behalf of the institution(s) I am responsible for.